Berlin

 What makes this hotel unique

-• 15 m indoor pool, Susanne Kaufmann spa, hammam and Finnish sauna
+• Indoor 15 m pool, Susanne Kaufmann spa, hammam and Finnish sauna

 • Ku'damm 160 location, between Savignyplatz and Gedächtniskirche